jj-zhang/Saturn/Deliverables/Deliverable 3/iteration-03.review.md

    * For example, provide link to stores that have more information about the event
  * Write more tests for backend
    * Ensure the correctness of the methods so the app will run smoothly

+Note: Please note that Tiffany-Ng and Prynciss Ng is the same person (when looking at commits), the commits by'Prynciss Ng' and another 'Tiffany-Ng' are done by the same person but on another computer.